-1.1 When a company goes into administration the costs of the proceedings are paid out of its assets.
+When a company goes into administration the costs of the proceedings are paid out of its assets.
 The creditors, who hope eventually to recover some of their debts out of the assets, therefore have a direct interest in the level of costs, and in particular the remuneration of the insolvency practitioner appointed to act as administrator.
 The insolvency legislation recognises this interest by providing mechanisms for creditors to determine the basis of the administrator's fees.
-This guide is intended to help creditors be aware of their rights under the legislation to approve and monitor fees, explains the basis on which fees are fixed and how creditors can seek information about expenses incurred by the administrator and challenge those they consider to be excessive..
+This guide is intended to help creditors be aware of their rights under the legislation to approve and monitor fees and explains the basis on which fees are fixed.